 Life survives through biodiversity and biodiversity is achieved only as shared initiative with and through all life forms on Planet Earth.
 And, to do so, Homo sapiens [the species of Mankind] must live in close collaboration with the Plant and Animal Kingdoms in a healthy, life-sustaining environment.
+There is no other way.
 We are all in this game of life together.